eneax/bookbot/README.md

 # Book Bot

-A Python program that analyzes the text of an entire book and prints an interesting statistical report.
+A Python command-line program that reads text from a file and generates a report about the text.